Travel directions to ``Lingezicht''

 Whereabouts

-Lingezicht is a century-old farmhouse with much room for guests, situated on a medieval ``dijk'' (levee) along the Linge, a small river that meanders through the midst of the Rhine delta in the center of Holland.
-It is conveniently close to the Deil highway intersection and to the Geldermalsen railroad station.
+Lingezicht is a century-old farmhouse with ample room for guests, situated on a medieval “dijk” (levee) along the Linge, a small river that meanders through the midst of the Rhine delta in the center of Holland.
+Lingezicht is conveniently close to the Deil highway intersection and the Geldermalsen railroad station.

 By train

-There are also trains to Geldermalsen from 's-Hertogenbosch, Arnhem, Nijmegen, and Dordrecht.
-From Brussels and Paris best via Dordrecht-Geldermalsen or Rotterdam-Utrecht-Geldermalsen.
+From Brussels and Paris best via Roozendaal-Dordrecht-Geldermalsen or Rotterdam-Utrecht-Geldermalsen.
 From Southern Germany via Arnhem and Utrecht.
 From Northern Germany via Amersfoort and Utrecht.

-Otherwise phone us beforehand or from the Geldermalsen station.
-We will pick you up from the Western exit of the footbridge (turn left at its top).
-Or walk, due west from the footbridge for 20 minutes.
-After you have passed through an industrial area with large warehouses on both sides (to your right is the largest fruit auction in Europe), the stretch of dike called 't Oosteneind branches off at the crossing where the bicycle lane ends.
-The walk becomes a pleasant walk one offering nice views of the river Linge and the village Deil.
-Lingezicht is the third house after the cemetery, lies close to the road, and is adorned with its name.
+Otherwise phone us from the train or from Geldermalsen station to pick you up from the kiss-and-ride slot at the Western exit “Deil” of the tunnel.
+Or walk due west for 20 minutes.
+Then you first pass an industrial area with large warehouses on both sides (to your right the largest fruit auction in Europe).
+The stretch of dike called “'t Oosteneind” branches off at the crossing where the bicycle lane ends.
+The walk then becomes pleasant, offering nice views of the river Linge and the village Deil.
+Lingezicht is the third house after the cemetery.
+It lies close to the road and is adorned with its name.
 The village Deil starts just beyond it.

 By car

 Deil is close to Geldermalsen, about 25 km south of Utrecht.
-Driving there from De Uithof takes 20 minutes if there is no traffic jam.
+Driving from Utrecht takes about 25 minutes if there is no traffic jam.

-In more detail: coming from Utrecht, take the A27 (direction Breda) and switch to the A2 (direction 's-Hertogenbosch) after crossing first the Amsterdam-Rhine canal and then the northern Rhine arm (called ``Lek'').
-Southbound on the A2, take exit number 15 labeled ``Geldermalsen-Leerdam'', before a tall MacDonalds pillar on the left and before (North of) the A2-A15 intersection called ``Knooppunt Deil''.
+In more detail: coming from Utrecht, take the A27 (direction Breda) and switch to the A2 (direction 's-Hertogenbosch) after crossing first the Amsterdam-Rhine canal and then the northern Rhine arm (called “Lek”).
+Southbound on the A2, take exit number 15 labeled “Geldermalsen-Leerdam”, just before a tall McDonald's pillar on the left and before (North of) the A2-A15 intersection called “Knooppunt Deil”.

-At the A2 exit, turn right (direction Geldermalsen and kayak rental), go past the MacDonalds (right) and Shell gasoline station (left), do not take the left marked ``Deil'' after 1 km but continue another km to the first roundabout, go left into the Krugerstraat.
-(If you reach the second roundabout then your went too far; then go left there and left again at the end of the straight section, then follow the dike to the third house after the cemetery.)
+At the A2 exit, turn right (direction Geldermalsen and kayak rental), go past the MacDonalds (right) and Shell gasoline station (left), do not take the left marked “Deil” after 1 km but continue another km to the first roundabout, then turn left into the Krugerstraat.

 Follow the Rhine, downstream from Germany or via Maas-Waal link from Belgium and France, upstream from the North Sea.
 Enter the Linge through the lock at Gorinchem.
 From there upstream to our house takes two days, a pleasant trip passing fifteen ancient (2000-4000 years) villages with quaint names.
 Our house is the third called Lingezicht along the river.
 The second is a pleasant pub in Acquoy.

-Ice-skating the Linge to/from Gorinchem takes only three-four hours, but the river freezes up only rarely now that we suffer global warming.
-However, in January 2009, no doubt thanks to the extended sunspot minimum, I skated vice-versa from our ``Lingezicht'' to pub ``Lingezicht'' in Acquoy.
-Otherwise, you might join me skating around Oslo where the snow goes away unless the sunspots do.
+Ice-skating the Linge to/from Gorinchem takes only three-four hours, but the river freezes up only rarely now that we enjoy global warming.
+However, in January 2009, no doubt thanks to its extended sunspot minimum, I skated vice-versa from our “Lingezicht” to pub “Lingezicht” in Acquoy.